malach-it/vc-decentralized-status/SPECIFICATION.md

 ### 6.2 Status table

 The status table represents the list of possible statuses that are encoded into a shift integer for lowering to a tiny list the issuer needed storage.
 The status list may be standardized globally or issuer-wide for the issuer emitted set of credentials to lower the verifiable credentials type disclosability.
 The status token being part of a credential and including a time to live, a way to check if statuses are hidden is to resolve it against a given status table whether the status token is valid to ensure a status is found.
 Otherwise, a hidden status has been set by the issuer.
 This check can be performed with a past timestamp, then, once issued there will always be a way to check if the status of a token has been hidden provided an issuer secret.
-Statuses may help categorize the anotated data.
+Statuses may help categorize the annotated data.
 In order to do so, the element of the status table may be part of the same category.

 ### 6.3 Granularity

 Some verifiable credential formats support selective disclosure enabling to share part of the data contained in the verifiable credential payload without disclosing the remaining part.
 Status tokens can reference individual information or a set of disclosures.
 Taking the example of [Selective Disclosure for JWTs](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-09.html), the status token can replace the suggested opaque salt to include the status information of the associated disclosure.
 The decentralization architecture of this suggested specification makes the status storage to be handled by the holders helping to reduce the weight of single-place storage.

-### 6.4 Anotation
+### 6.4 Annotation

-By definition a status is an anotation on the data it denotes.
+By definition a status is an annotation on the data it denotes.
 Following this specification, the issuer is not limited for the statuses it set which may include statuses the holder may not be aware of.
 While this information is not disclosable, the issuer can hide statuses from the holder and the verifier which gives the ability to track them on verfication.
 When the verifier contacts the issuer to get the status, the latter has the ability to track the remote ip of the verifier making then the usage of the custom statuses trackable.
 This issue may be mitigated by reducing the possible statuses which may not be possible with the suggested algorithms or by making the status publicly readable for both the holder and the verifier.

 ## 7. About revocation